Equality conditions for the fractional superadditive volume inequalities: Proof of Theorem

 By the definitions of $\mathcal{G}^{*}$ and $\beta^{*}$ this is

-The result is that by using the translation invariance of Lebesgue measure, we have rewritten the original inequality so that each of the sets on the right hand side $\sum_{T}A$ contain at least two points.
+To summarize, by using the translation invariance of Lebesgue measure, we have rewritten the original inequality so that each of the sets on the right hand side $\sum_{i\in T}A_i$ contain at least two points.
 For future reference, the new fractional partition $(\mathcal{G}^{*},\beta^{*})$ will be called the \textit{translated fractional partition} on $[k]$ sets.
-That is, the new fractional partition that is obtained by removing all of the sets $A_i$ which contain only one point.\\
+That is, the new fractional partition that is obtained by accounting for translation by all of the sets $A_i$ which contain only one point. \end{remark}